SJPTL/SJPTL/README.md

 - 👋 Hi, I’m @SJPTL or Parker Svoboda
 - 👀 I’m interested in ... programming and japan
 - 🌱 I’m currently learning ...
 Java and C#
 - 💞️ I’m looking to collaborate on ...
-Tira
 - 📫 How to reach me ...

 <!---